jhrcook/jhrcook-website/content/posts/2024-07-27_python-data-analysis-org/index.md

 ## Introduction

-Over the 7 years as a computational biologist in academia and industry, the structure and organization of my data analysis projects evolved.
+Over the 7 years as a computational biologist in academia and industry, the structure and organization of my data analysis projects has evolved.
 I need to perform interactive analyses in notebooks, execute command line tools, submit jobs to a high-performance computing (HPC) cluster, and anything else required to get answers to questions my team needs to advance a work stream.
 Importantly, the must be documented, trustworthy, and reproducible.
 Thus, my system has adapted to these constraints and challenges over the years, and below, I describe my Python package-centric method developed to meet these needs.